-I - THE NOTION OF OBLIGATIONS TOWARDS FUTURE GENERATIONS
+1.1.
+THE NOTION OF OBLIGATIONS TOWARDS FUTURE GENERATIONS

-Various religious and cultural traditions around the world, including political views, contain the idea that the present generation owes an obligation to future generations.
-Under Islamic law, for example, Muslims are seen as 'stewards and trustees of the natural world with duties towards both current and future generations'.
-10 The notion of 'collective human ownership of the natural world' and 'environmental stewardship obligations to future generations' can also be found in Judaism, Christianity, African customary law and Asian philosophical and religious traditions.
-Under Marxism the present generation is seen as mere users of land and is under a duty to pass it on in a good condition.11
+Various religious and cultural traditions around the world, including political views, refer to the idea that the present generation owes an obligation to future generations9.
+Under Islamic law, for example, Muslims are seen as "stewards and trustees of the natural world with duties towards both current and future generations10."
+The notion of "collective human ownership of the natural world" and "environmental stewardship obligations to future generations" can also be found in Judaism, Christianity, African customary law and Asian philosophical and religious traditions.
+Under Marxism the present generation is seen as mere users of land and is under a duty to pass it on in a good condition11.